RetroGamer74/SuperLanPlay_Linux/README.md

 ![Default Extraction](ExtractRight.png?raw=true "Default Extraction")

 When you see those 3 items it means you're ready to go.
 Click on the top left button, Extract.
 And now create a folder to extract the files.
+You can create it doing click on the top right folder button.
 I created one named SLP.
 (SuperLanPlay) in my own user directory which is the default folder shown.

 ![Create Folder Extraction](CreateFolderForExtraction.png?raw=true "Create Folder Extraction")